-Welcome to my ultimate guide – “How To Build A Blog That Makes Money”.
+Welcome to my ultimate guide – “How To Start a Blog & Make Money Blogging Step By Step”.
 I know there’s already a whole load of guides online that teach you how to start your own blog, but I didn’t really feel there were any that took you through the entire process & then actually showed you how you can make money from it too.

 So with that being said in this guide I aim to hold you by the hand and literally walk you through each & every step of starting your very own blog (the right way) and then I’ll show you the “secrets” that I’ve learned which will enable you to not only write about your passion, but cash in on it too.